 - Understanding Ventricular Assist Devices

 Have you been told you need a ventricular assist device (VAD), also known as a heart pump?
 Or are you new to having one and have questions?
-Join us for a discussion about VADs with cardiac surgeon Francis Pagani, M.D., cardiologist Keith Aaronson, M.D., and LVAD patient Mike Sovran where you can ask your questions live.
+Cardiac surgeon Francis Pagani, M.D., cardiologist Keith Aaronson, M.D., and LVAD patient Mike Sovran discuss these devices.

 - Understanding COPD